Bar Avni

 conductor

-Bar Avni is currently Chief Conductor of the Bayer Philharmoniker, a position she has held since 2021.
-She is the first female conductor to hold this position in the orchestra’s 120 year history.
-She is strongly committed to the promotion of new, young talent and has worked closely with the team in Bayer to devise a number of exciting music education projects, a topic she feels very strongly about.
+Bar Avni is currently the Principal Conductor of the Bayer Philharmoniker, a position she has held since 2021.
+She is the first woman to hold this position in the orchestra’s 120-year history.
+She is deeply committed to promoting new young talent and has worked closely with the Bayer team to design a number of exciting projects in music education, a subject particularly close to her heart.

-A trained classical percussionist, the Israeli conductor initially performed in her country’s leading orchestras, after which her desire to conduct took her to Tel Aviv where she studied with Yoav Talmi, later becoming the assistant conductor of the Israel Chamber Orchestra under Talmi’s direction.
+A classical percussionist by training, the Israeli conductor first performed with leading orchestras in her home country.
+Her desire to conduct then led her to Tel Aviv, where she studied with Yoav Talmi, later becoming Assistant Conductor of the Israel Chamber Orchestra under Talmi’s direction.
 She continued her studies with Martin Sieghart in Graz and Ulrich Windfuhr in Hamburg.
-In 2017/18, Avni was assistant to General Music Director, Peter Kuhn, at the Bergischer Symphoniker and in 2021, she became the youngest prize-winner and Scholarship holder of the International Kurt Masur Institute.
+In 2017/18, Avni served as Assistant to the General Music Director, Peter Kuhn, at the Bergischer Symphoniker, and in 2021, she became the youngest laureate and fellow of the International Kurt Masur Institute.